cbourke/ComputerScienceII/assignments/1261-Spring2026/assignment01.md

 -   Name -- the person's name in a `firstName,lastName` format

+-   Phone Number -- the person's phone number in a `xxx-xxx-xxxx` format

 -   Email Address(es) -- an (optional) list of email addresses.
 If there are multiple email addresses, they will be delimited by a comma